Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Sdb/deleteConf_en.md

 * `options` ( json object )

-	Specify location params, such as NodeID, HostName, svcname, etc.
+	Specify location params, such as NodeID, HostName, ServiceName, etc.

 	It only takes effect on coordinate nodes.
 The global nodes in default.